Stunt Scooter Bars Purchasing Guide

 ---|---|---|

-Comfort | Less strain on the back due to maintaining a more upright posture | Requires the rider to lean forward, potentially increasing back strain |
+Comfort | Reduced back strain due to a more upright posture | May require bending forward, potentially leading to increased back strain |

-Tricks | More control over grinds and manuals | Enhanced control for aerial tricks |
+Tricks | Enhanced control for grinds and manuals | Better manoeuvrability for aerial tricks |

-Stability | Greater stability | Increased agility and responsiveness |
+Stability | Greater stability | Greater agility and responsiveness |

-Style | More suited for street style | More suited for park style |
+Style | Generally suited for street | Generally suited for park |

-Measuring Scooter Bar Height
+Steps to Measure Scooter Bar Height

-Method for measuring overall scooter height:
+Guidelines for measuring total scooter height:

-Selecting the Optimum Scooter Bar Width
+Deciding on the Correct Scooter Bar Width

-Measuring Scooter Bar Diameter: Oversized vs Standard Bars
+Scooter Bar Diameter: Oversized versus Standard Bars

 - Standard: 32 mm outer diameter / 28 mm inner diameter